edward-prosser/corda-docs/content/en/docs/cdl/cdl-overview.md

 - An optional Blue box can be added to show further salient details about the transaction, such as the name of the Flow which triggered it or the command used in the transaction.

 Lucidchart has a standard Shapes library for BPMN 2.0 diagrams

+A detailed explanation of the elements which make up the BPM view can be found [here](cdl-bpmn-view.md)

 ## CDL use case example: Smart Contract view